MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

   - ai-seo-date:11/08/2023
 ---

-# Draft an email message in Sales app app
+# Draft an email message in Sales app

 When you compose a new email or reply to your customers by email, Sales app uses AI to suggest content, saving you time and effort in composing the perfect message to move a deal forward.
 Choose from predefined response categories or enter your own text, and the AI generates the suggested content.
 You can use the suggested content as-is or modify to meet your needs.